XeniaPietrzyk/PlantPlanner/README.md

 You get 3 main categories(Task Plants, Decorative Plants, Food Plants) and 3 subcategories(Eat Bulb Plant, Eat Fruit Plant, Eat Leaf Plant) of plants.

-Every of them has its own characteristic.
+Every of them has its own characteristic.\n
 You can add, edit and delete plants.
 The ArrayList<> is a database where plants are stored.

 You can search plants by name or its fragment, type, characteristic or family.